QiangLiuT/PN-GAIL/README.md

-# PN-GAIL: Leveraging Non-optimal Information from Imperfect Demonstrations
+# PN-GAIL: Leveraging Non-optimal Information from Imperfect Demonstrations (ICLR 2025)
 This repository contains the PyTorch code for the paper "PN-GAIL: Leveraging Non-optimal Information from Imperfect Demonstrations"

 ## Requirement